 It was the women of Sparta who owned the businesses, ran the family estates, and dominated civil society; they also had social responsibilities however, and like the men of the city were obliged to attend the gym where they were trained not in the art of war but to dance and to compete with one another in sports.
 They were also expected to sing and recite poetry.
-Indeed, the exploits of Spartan women made other Greeks blush, who in turn were not shy in condemning their activities.
+Indeed, the exploits of Spartan women made other Greeks blush, and condemn their activities.
 Even so, their athleticism was much commented upon and not always disapprovingly.

 There was also a second tier in Spartan society known as the Periokoi, literally those who live around, who were not Spartan citizens but enjoyed limited rights and provided the city with its artisans and tradesmen.
 All manual labour in Sparta was carried out by the Helots.

 Sparta was also unique politically in having not one but two Kings who were also not Kings in the usual sense.
-They did not rule instead Sparta was governed by the Gerousia or Council of Elders, men aged over sixty who had retired from military service and been elected by their peers.
+They did not rule Sparta.
+Instead it was governed by the Gerousia or Council of Elders, men aged over sixty who had retired from military service and been elected by their peers.

-King was a hereditary title held jointly by the two greatest families of Sparta.
-Although they didn’t rule in their own right they did head the priesthood, hold judicial powers and commanded the army.
+King was a hereditary title held jointly by the two greatest families of Sparta which though they didn’t rule, did head the priesthood, hold judicial powers and command the army.

 At the age of seven the male child was removed from its mother to begin military training in the Agoge.
 Here they were taught physical toughness and mental discipline.
 They were also taught to play music and to dance with each other.
 They would also be clean shaven, not just on their face but their entire bodies.
-They grew their hair long and were expected to tend to each other’s deportment and personal hygiene with great care.
+They grew their hair long and were expected to tend to each other’s deportment and personal hygiene,

 A Spartan man was also expected to speak little and respond to questions in a terse and abrupt manner.
 This was a style of speaking that had long ago been perfected by the women of Sparta who used it with wit to chastise their men to great effect.
 It is the genesis of the term laconic.